KSMubasshir/data-structures/README.md

 * The last node of the list contains pointer to the null.
 ![linked_list](images/linked_list.png)

+**Singly Linked List**

+It is the most common.
+Each node has data and a pointer to the next node.

+**Doubly Linked List**

+We add a pointer to the previous node in a doubly-linked list.
+Thus, we can go in either direction: forward or backward.

 #### Graph Data Stucture
 A graph data structure is a collection of nodes that have data and are connected to other nodes.
 ![graph_example](images/graph.png)